jarofghosts/cob/README.md

 * `--get, -g <dotpath>` Return the value at `<dotpath>`
 * `--set, -s <dotpath>=<value>` Set the value at `<dotpath>`

+## note

+Extra arguments not specified by a flag will be considered either a get or a set based on the presence or lack thereof of an equal sign.

+For example, `cob name` is equivalent to `cob --get name` and `cob name='"dummy"'` is the same as doing `cob --set name='"dummy"'`.

 ## as a module

 ```js